 Kesa Gatame Side Control Variation in Jiu Jitsu.

 Kesa Gatame may be a good transition in between side control variations.
 Furthermore, Kesa Gatame is among the basic mats held in Judo martial arts.

 Otherwise, it is an awesome side mount position that can disturb the opponent’s mood due to the great hold and control produced.
 Furthermore, the Jiu-Jitsu Kesa Gatame techniques are among the basics are head control, trapping the near pistol, and leg positioning.

 Reverse Kesa Gatame Side Control Variation.

 Reverse Kesa Gatame may be a far more practical position for the BJJ side control position.
 It’s just the equivalent of Kesa Gatame, but you’ll be facing the opponent’s legs.

 Twister Side Control Position

 Moreover, the twister body positioning exposes many transitions including the mount, back take, and truck position.
 In addition, it offers a variety of sneaky submissions such as armlocks, arm-triangle choke, kneebar, D’arce choke …

 BJJ Side Control Submissions

 Darce choke from side control

 Darce choke is one of the most popular head and arm choke variations in Brazilian jiu-jitsu.
 Furthermore, the D’Arce choke is a tough submission that can be applied from the side control positions, half guard, mount …

 Source: The Grappling Academy

 Americana jiu jitsu side control.

-BJJ Kimura may be the sneakiest submissions from side control.
+BJJ Kimura may be the sneakiest submission from side control.
 Learn more about the Jiu-Jitsu Kimura Lock from the side mount in the video below.